Terms of service and web applications use

 We are non-judgmental and inclusive, supporting all youth with whatever issues they’re facing.

 We provide all services in English and French.
-Phone counselling is also available in Arabic through an interpreter.
+Phone counselling is also available in Arabic, Mandarin, Dari, Pashto, Ukrainian and Russian through interpreters.

 When are our services available?